 Is Couchsurfing Free?

-What is expected is a little interaction.
-Just as when hitchhiking, the recipient of a freebie should interact with hosts as much as they prefer.
-Don't remain aloof or so busy that your host winds up feeling used.
-Take advantage!
-A big part of the couchsurfing experience is having a local to give advice and recommendations that can't be found in the guidebook.
+What is expected from you as a couchsurfer is a little interaction.
+Just as when hitchhiking, the recipient of a freebie should interact with hosts, not simply just use them for convenience.
+Don't remain aloof or so busy that your host winds up feeling used or neglected.
+A big part of the couchsurfing experience is having a local available for giving you advice that can't be found in the guidebook.
+Their insider recommendations can save you money and enhance your trip.

 The Benefits of Couchsurfing

-- You get a peek behind the tourism curtain.
+- You get a peek behind the tourist curtain and can go a little deeper to connect with a destination.
 A good host will provide a deeper understanding of the place you are visiting.

 - You may have access to a kitchen.
-Grocery shopping and cooking meals at home are cheaper and healthier than eating out in restaurants every day as travelers often do.
+Grocery shopping and cooking meals at home are cheaper and healthier than eating out in restaurants for every meal as travelers often do.

 - Lasting friendships are often formed through couchsurfing.